LumitoLuma/ProgramOverflow/README.md

 2. Use `msbuild` to build the repoditory.
 If you use the `msbuild` that is included in .NET framework 4.8, you'll just to run `msbuild` to compile it.
 If you use Visual Studio's `msbuild` you'll need to run `msbuild /p:Configuration /p:Configuration=Release /p:Platform="Any CPU"` to build it.
 3. Check the bin\Debug or Release folder and search for Program Overflow executable.
 4. Done!!!
 Enjoy using Lumito's Program Overflow!

+## Downloading compiled source code:
+You can download compiled source code through [releases](https://github.com/LumitoLuma/ProgramOverflow/releases) or using my website [lumitoluma.github.io](https://lumitoluma.github.io)

+## Acknowledgements:
+Thanks a lot to Endermanch for making those amazing videos that helped me to learn mor about computing and for the first version of ProgramOverflow.
+You can visit his github in the next link [github.com/endermanch](https://github.com/endermanch), his youtube in this link [youtube.com/endermanch](https://www.youtube.com/endermanch) and download his ProgramOverflow [here](https://dl.malwat.ch/software/ProgramOverflow.zip) (Passowrd: mysubsarethebest).

+And for you for using my software!

+Hope you enjoy using it.

+#### © 2020, Lumito Luma